Partner Profile - Jim Cary of Cardinal Architecture

 Responding to Covid

 The Covid-19 pandemic has slowed some of Cardinal's work and as a 3-man firm they are staying connected to each other with Jesse working from home while Trey and Jim are manning the office downtown.
 Working from the office is still easier for some folks.
 Asked if he had learned any new skills during COVID, Jim talks about a galvanized steel spiral stair kit he installed at his house with the help of a Rafn Superintendent consulting on the concrete scope.
-But the biggest thing is that he cannot wait to get back to travelling to see his family scattered around the country.
+But the biggest thing is that he cannot wait to get back to travelling to see his family who are scattered around the country.

 Cardinal and Rafn